 Currency Conversion and Transfer Policies: All inward and outward payments must be made by bank transfers through approved banking intermediaries.
 There is no restriction on repatriation of capital.
 Similarly, there are no restrictions on transfers of profits, interest, royalties, or service fees.
 Foreign-controlled French businesses are required to have a resident French bank account and are subject to the same regulations as other French legal entities.
 The use of foreign bank accounts by residents is permitted.

-Corruption: France’s 2015 Global Corruption Perceptions Index (Transparency International) ranks at 23 out of 175, and scored a 70 out of 100 on perceived by the public sector.
+Corruption: France’s 2019 Global Corruption Perceptions Index (Transparency International) ranks at 23 out of 180 countries, and scored a 69 out of 100 on perceived by the public sector.
 Scores range for 0 (highly corrupt) to 100 (very clean).

-- Business dress is understated and stylish.
+Business dress is understated and stylish.
 Men should wear dark-colored, conservative business suits.
-Women should wear either business suits or elegant dresses.
+Women should wear either business suits or formal dresses.

 French-American Chamber of Commerce in New York City (Note there are French-American Chambers of Commerce all over the United States.)